 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-After days of rain in the Philippines, when I landed in Palau at 2:00am the most positive thing I can say about the weather is that it was not raining sideways.
+After days of rain in the Philippines, when I land in Palau at 2:00am the most positive thing I can say about the weather is that it is not raining sideways.

 These uninhabited islands are famous for their beaches and dive sites.
-Though it was an overcast day, riding through the soaring limestone cliffs with their emerald green waters was still a gorgeous sight.
+Though it’s an overcast day, cruising through the soaring limestone cliffs with their emerald green waters is still a gorgeous sight.

-Later we met up with a few other groups on a small island with a beach and picnic facilities for lunch.
+Later, we meet up with a few other groups on a small island with a beach and picnic facilities for lunch.

 Jellyfish Lake Palau

 It is one of several marine lakes like it in Palau but the only one that can actually be visited.
 A swim in the lake was featured in two episodes of the TV show Survivor as a reward for winning a challenge.

-With all that in the back of my mind, we made the hike from our boat up a steep and rocky hill with the help of a rope railing staked into the ground.
+With all that in the back of my mind, we make the hike from our boat up a steep and rocky hill.
+Our climb is assisted by a rope railing staked into the ground.
 It’s a steep hike up then another steep descent to reach the lake’s simple dock.

-I’ve never experienced anything quite like it and I’ll surely never forget it.
+I’ve never experienced anything quite like Jellyfish Lake and I’ll surely never forget it.

-With our trip to Jellyfish Lake complete, we headed back to the marina.
-It was a fantastic day but I was looking forward to getting back to my room for a shower, some dinner and a nap before my 1am flight to Guam.
-Redeye #2 – here we go!
+With our trip to the Rock Islands complete, we head back to the marina.
+It’s been a simply fantastic day, but I am looking forward to getting back to my room for a shower, some dinner and a nap.
+My time here on Palau is all too short and tonight I have a 1am flight to Guam.